OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-cloud-service/index.md

 ## Step 2: Create an Azure Account

-If you haven't already, createÂ anÂ [Azure Subscription Account](http://docs.octopusdeploy.com/display/OD/Azure+Subscription+Account)Â to grant Octopus Deploy access to your Azure Subscription.
+If you haven't already, create an [Azure Subscription Account](http://docs.octopusdeploy.com/display/OD/Azure+Subscription+Account) to grant Octopus Deploy access to your Azure Subscription.

 ## Step 3: Create the Azure Cloud Service deployment step

-Add a new Azure Cloud Service Deployment Step to your project.Â For information about adding a step to the deployment process, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.Â
+Add a new Azure Cloud Service Deployment Step to your project.
+For information about adding a step to the deployment process, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.
 ![](/docs/images/5671696/5865904.png)

 ## Step 4: Configure your Azure Cloud Service step